1. Examples

 Dear Mr. Kallteith,

-My background prior to my translation career was in PR, so I am used to analysing press releases, writing succinct analytical texts and using the fewest words possible to convey the desired message.
-I know that NGO outreach is a key activity for your near-term strategy, and I previously worked for a number of Taiwanese NGOs on their international comms teams.
+My background prior to my translation career was in PR, so I am used to analyzing press releases, writing succinct analytical texts and using the fewest words possible to convey the desired message.
+I know that NGO outreach is a key activity for your near-term strategy, and my previous work for a number of Taiwanese NGOs on their international communications teams will stand me in good stead with that activity.
 My PR role offered a deeper insight into the cultural norms of the region and continues to offer a background to my simultaneous interpreting work.

 Sincerely,